red-gate/Tech-Radar/.github/CONTRIBUTING.md

 # Opening a PR

-Please include a link to any relevant Github issue and to a preview of the updated tech radar.
+Please include a link to any relevant GitHub issue and to a preview of the updated Tech Radar.